Pricing Strategy

 + Participation Requirements: A principal or someone with access gathers materials for roughly one hour, plus the 45 min phone call deliverable.

-+ Price: 2.1k per consultation
++ Price: 2.1k per consultation (3 minimum)

 + Payment Terms: Prepaid and non-refundable, sent with the materials that we’ll request.